tbates/tbates.github.io/_posts/1995-02-14-detailed-Confidence.markdown

 ```

 ### run = FALSE
-By default this function doesn't run the model.
-That's because CIs can be computationally intensive.
+By default umxConfint doesn't run the model (that's because CIs can be computationally intensive).
+Might change in future.

 ```r
 umxConfint(m1, run = FALSE)